-Safety Standards used in the OR (surgical safety checklists and surgical counts) were divided into safety verification at three distinct time periods – pre-procedure, sign in and time out – [11] and addressed incorrect surgery site errors, which we will define as type A errors.
-Surgical counts were divided into three separate counts throughout the surgery to address retained foreign body errors, which we will define as type B errors: prior to skin incision; initiation of closure of fascia/cavity; and following skin closure.
-[22] In addition, we added general features, such as the name of the hospital, length of surgery, patient’s gender and age, surgeon’s specialty, and number of physicians and nurses present during surgery.
+Safety standards used in the OR (surgical safety checklists and surgical counts) were divided into safety verifications at three distinct time periods – pre-procedure, sign in, and time out [11] – and addressed incorrect surgery site errors, which we will define as type A errors.
+Surgical counts were divided into three separate counts throughout a surgery to address retained foreign body errors, which we will define as type B errors: prior to skin incision; initiation of closure of fascia/cavity; and following skin closure [22].
+In addition, we added general features, such as the name of the hospital, length of surgery, patient’s gender and age, surgeon’s specialty, and number of physicians and nurses present during surgery.

-Data Collection and Annotation
+Data collection and annotation

-Data were collected from 29 Israeli hospitals and consisted of two types of data entries: observations of 9,234 surgeries performed between January 2018 and February 2019 in which no NE occurred in the surgeries observed, and root cause analyses (RCA) of 101 NEs that occurred between January 2016 and February 2020 in the examined hospitals.
+Data were collected from 29 Israeli hospitals and consisted of two types of data entries: observations of 9234 surgeries performed between January 2018 and February 2019 in which no NEs occurred during the surgeries observed, and root cause analyses (RCAs) of 101 NEs that occurred between January 2016 and February 2020 in the examined hospitals.

 Observations

-Initiated by the supervisory arm of the Israeli Ministry of Health, passive observations by medical students, physicians, nursing students or RNs are routinely performed in ORs.
-Observers for this study underwent an eight-hour long training that included simulations.
-In each OR, at least two observers passively observed randomly selected surgeries, and recorded and annotated the surgery process using a pre-defined set of features.
+Initiated by the supervisory arm of the Israeli Ministry of Health, passive observations by medical students, physicians, nursing students, or RNs are routinely performed in ORs.
+Observers for this study underwent an eight-hour long training program that included simulations.
+In each OR, at least two observers passively observed randomly selected surgeries; they recorded and annotated the surgery process using a pre-defined set of features.
 Observations were then transferred to a central database and routinely assessed for variability and reliability.
-Overall, 9,234 observations were conducted.
-Each observation was translated into a 93-feature long vector, representing characteristics of the surgery (Appendix 1).
+Overall, 9234 observations were conducted.
+Each observation was translated into a 93-feature-long vector, representing characteristics of the surgery (see Additional file 1).
 To maintain reliability, entries with greater than 5% discordance among annotators in one OR were discarded (<1%).

-Root Cause Analyses (RCA)
+Root cause analyses (RCAs)

-RCAs were performed in response to NEs that occurred between January, 2016 and February, 2020.
-Overall, we reported 101 NEs: 49 of Type A and 52 of Type B. The obtained RCAs were manually annotated by the authors using the same 93-feature-long representation used to characterize the observations.
-However, unlike the observations, RCAs were performed retrospectively and, thus, a significant portion of the features was missing and could not be obtained.
-Specifically, up to 40% of all other feature values were missing, a challenge we address further on.
+RCAs were performed in response to NEs that occurred between January 2016 and February 2020.
+Overall, we reported 101 NEs: 49 of type A and 52 of type B. The obtained RCAs were manually annotated by the authors using the same 93-feature-long representation used to characterize the observations.
+However, unlike the observations, RCAs were performed retrospectively and therefore a significant portion of the features was missing and could not be obtained.
+Specifically, up to 40% of all other feature values were missing, a challenge we address later.

-Pre-Processing and Analysis Technique
+Pre-processing and analysis technique

 As some features were non-binary (e.g., patient age, length of surgery), we first discretized them, resulting in 250 binary features.
 This and subsequent steps were performed using a designated Python 3 program implemented by the authors that uses the standard scikit-learn ML package (https://scikit-learn.org/stable).

-Examination of the 40% missing feature values revealed that most were strongly dependent on the NE type.
-Namely, for type A NEs, features that were assumed to be more related to NEs of type B were not investigated and vice versa.
-For example, for an NE on which the wrong hand was operated, there was no indication as to whether the surgeon scanned the surgical cavity for retained surgical items before closure.
-To mitigate this artifact, we used the popular iterative data imputation approach [23] where we predicted the value of each missing value while relying on the present features and available examples.
-Specifically, using the entire dataset, each missing value was estimated using a standard Decision-Tree Regressor.
+Examination of the 40% of missing feature values revealed that most were strongly dependent on the NE type.
+Specifically, for type A NEs, features that were assumed to be more related to NEs of type B were not investigated and vice versa.
+For example, for an NE in which the wrong hand was operated on, there was no indication as to whether the surgeon scanned the surgical cavity for retained surgical items before closure.
+To mitigate this artifact, we used the iterative data imputation approach [23], where we predicted the value of each missing value while relying on the present features and available examples.
+Specifically, using the entire dataset, each missing value was estimated using a standard decision-tree regressor.